When you can switch between different types of drops, you keep your opponent off balance and force them to stay honest at the net. Advantage: you.

 Love pickleball?
 Then you'll love our free newsletter.
 We send the latest news, tips, and highlights for free each week.

-Why One Drop Isn't Enough
+Why One Third Shot Drop Isn't Enough

 If you're hitting the same third shot drop every time, your opponents are going to figure you out fast.
-They'll start creeping in, reading your motion, and suddenly that soft shot becomes a put-away opportunity of your nightmares.
+They'll start creeping in, reading your motion, and suddenly that soft drop shot becomes a put-away opportunity of your nightmares.

 The solution isn't to hit harder.
 It's to hit smarter by mixing up your options.
 When you can switch between different types of drops, you keep your opponent off balance and force them to stay honest at the net.
-Advantage: you.

 1. The Slice Drop: Your Foundation

 The slice drop, also called the push drop, is the easiest to learn and the most forgiving.
-This is your bread and butter, the shot you fall back on when you're out of position or the ball comes in low.
+This is your bread and butter, the shot you fall back on when you're out of position, or the ball comes in low.

 The key is keeping your wrist locked and pushing through the ball with your arm, making contact on the bottom half.
 Your paddle face should be slightly closed and pointed almost directly at the net cord.